Manuel Neuer: 2010 FIFA World Cup

-Euro 2012
+UEFA Euro 2012

-Neuer played every minute of every match in the qualification campaign for UEFA Euro 2012, helping Germany to secure ten wins out of ten games and top their group.
+Neuer played every minute of every match in the UEFA Euro 2012 qualifying campaign, helping Germany to secure ten wins out of ten games and top their group.
 After Germany's 3–1 away win against Turkey, he was especially praised for his "sensational" performance.
 He retained a close range volley shot by Hamit Altıntop, and then he quickly threw the ball to the halfway line into the feet of Thomas Müller, who immediately provided the assist for Mario Gómez's opening goal.
 Neuer then set up the second goal; under pressure by Turkish attackers, he fired a precise long range kick to Mario Götze deep in the opponent's half, who then found Müller on the edge of the opponent's penalty box to score.

-Neuer started all three of Germany's matches in the oft-dubbed "Group of Death", Group B. He kept a clean sheet against Portugal while also conceding one goal each to the Netherlands and Denmark.
-Germany went on to win Group B; they were the only team in the tournament to win all of their group stage games.
-He finished group play posting two saves against Portugal, three against the Netherlands and three again against Denmark.
+Neuer started all five of Germany's matches at UEFA Euro 2012 and kept a clean sheet against Portugal in their opening Group B match.